dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 The [Grafana metrics dashboards](../grafana/dashboards/powerflex) require Prometheus to scrape the metrics data from the Open Telemetry Collector.

-The Prometheus service should be running on the same Kubernetes cluster as the karavi-powerflex-metrics service and be configured to scrape the OpenTelemetry Collector.
+The Prometheus service should be running on the same Kubernetes cluster as the metrics service and be configured to scrape the OpenTelemetry Collector.

 | Supported Version | Image                   | Helm Chart                                                   |
 | ----------------- | ----------------------- | ------------------------------------------------------------ |